Skip to Content

 1. Illustrate understanding of two solution-focused play therapy (SFPT) key concepts.

-2. Formulate changes to initial play therapy sessions for AAPT.
+2. Formulate changes to initial play therapy sessions for AAC-PT.

 3. Apply three SFPT basic skills.